-- a.
-Coaches are not allowed to coach students of the school during the following times: - 1.
-The 7-consecutive days prior to the Fall Practice start date listed in the IHSAA calendar. - 2.
-The 3-day, consecutive no contact period during the winter break
+a.
+Coaches are not allowed to coach students of the

+school during the following times:

-- 3. Winter and spring activity coaches may contact students after the Fall Practice start date. - b.
-Sport specific activities lead by coaches, captains, volunteers or parents such as practices, retreats, camps, weight room and conditioning/workouts are prohibited 7 days prior to the Fall Practice start date. - c.
+- 1. Fall No-Contact Period: The 7-consecutive days prior to the fall practice start date listed in the IHSAA calendar. - 2.
+Winter No-Contact Period: The 3-day, consecutive no contact period during the winter break as determined by each school. - Note: Winter and spring activity coaches may contact students after the fall no-contact period. - b.
+Sport specific activities lead by coaches, captains, volunteers or parents such as practices, retreats, camps, weight room and conditioning/workouts are prohibited during the fall no-contact period. - c.
 Meetings with medical professionals, parent meetings, registration, equipment handout and fundraising are allowed.
 These meetings shall be non-mandatory.